-\textbf{UV Refinement One-Step Model.} \yrn{Due to the limited number of viewpoints,} the blended partial maps often have missing areas.
-Additionally, slight variances may exist between SuperMat’s results from different views.
-To address these issues, we \yrn{leverage diffusion models for UV refinement: we} fine-tune Stable Diffusion into a UV refinement model, which takes a flawed partial material UV map, a mask UV map, and a position UV map as input\yrn{s}, and outputs completed, variance-corrected, and refined material UV maps.
-Specifically, the material maps \yrn{are} encoded by a VAE \yrn{and} concatenated with downsampled mask and position maps, and then processed by UNet with an expanded 8-channel \textit{conv\_in}.
-We also modify the model's scheduler to support single-step inference and enable end-to-end training, resulting a deterministic one-step model.
+\textbf{UV Refinement One-Step Model.} Due to the limited number of viewpoints, the blended partial maps often have missing areas.
+To address this issue, we leverage diffusion models for UV refinement: we fine-tune Stable Diffusion into a UV refinement model, which takes a flawed partial material UV map, a mask UV map, and a position UV map as inputs, and outputs completed and refined material UV maps.
+Specifically, the material maps are encoded by a VAE and concatenated with downsampled mask and position maps, and then processed by UNet with an expanded 8-channel \textit{conv\_in}.
+We also modify the model's scheduler to support single-step inference and enable end-to-end training, resulting in a deterministic one-step model.

-\textbf{ \yrn{Material Decomposition Pipeline for 3D Objects.}} As shown in Fig.~\ref{fig:4}, with the fine-tuned UV refinement network, we propose a complete pipeline for the material decomposition of 3D objects.
+\textbf{Material Decomposition Pipeline for 3D Objects.} As shown in Fig.~\ref{fig:4}, with the fine-tuned UV refinement network, we propose a complete pipeline for the material decomposition of 3D objects.
 Given an object with only RGB texture, we first render it from six orthogonal viewpoints.
-The rendered results are then batch-processed by SuperMat for material decomposition.
-These materials, including albedo and RM, are backprojected into UV space and blended. \yrn{The blended partial maps are then refined by the UV refinement one-step model and} the final material UV maps are generated.
-This process requires only three inference steps—one for SuperMat, one for refining albedo, and \yrn{one for refining} RM—allowing our pipeline to complete the material decomposition of a 3D object in just 3 seconds.
+The rendered results are then batch-processed by SuperMatMV for viewpoint-consistent material decomposition.
+These materials, including albedo and RM, are backprojected into UV space and blended.
+The blended partial maps are then refined by the UV refinement one-step model and the final material UV maps are generated.
+This process requires only three inference steps—one for SuperMatMV, one for refining albedo, and one for refining RM—allowing our pipeline to complete the material decomposition of a 3D object in just 3 seconds.